flatironinstitute/stan-playground/gui/ARCHITECTURE.md

 - **Windows** (`gui/src/app/windows`) are Areas that use `CloseableDialogue` to pop in and out rather than occupying real estate of the Page.

 - **Panels** are subdivisions of an area.
-Sibling panels should all be pushing "in the same direction".
+Sibling Panels should all be pushing "in the same direction".

-  For example, the `SamplerOutputArea` area contains tabs for different views of the output.
+  For example, the `SamplerOutputArea` Area contains tabs for different views of the output.
-  Each of these tabs is one Panel -- while the draws as a table and the draws as histograms are quite different from each other, they serve the same greater purpose of allowing the user to explore the result of the Stan run, which is their parent Areas goal.
+  Each of these tabs is one Panel -- while the Panel that displays the draws as a table is quite different from the Panel that displays the draws as histograms, they serve the same greater purpose of allowing the user to explore the result of the Stan run, which is their parent Area's goal.

-- **Components** are the defined in the standard sense of React components.
+- **Components** are defined in the standard sense of React components.
 We make the distinction between reusable components, which live in the top level `src/app/components` folder, and components which exist just to implement a specific Area or Panel, and live in a folder closer to their use site.